 Key West is a small island with a lot of people earning a living from tourism.
 On Duval street, every block has at least one “concierge ” trying to sell you a boat trip.
 If successful, he will collect 30% of the hard-earned money you pay for that trip and quickly move on to the next opportunity.
 Its easy money for the concierge but not always a good thing for the customer.
 So what do you do?

 Local Knowledge is always your most valuable tool in making an informed decision.
 Unfortunately finding a trusted source of local knowledge can be problematic.
 Do you trust the booth “concierge” on the street who is getting 30% of the cut?
 I wouldn’t.
 Do you believe the kind innkeeper at your Bed&Breakfast when she tells you her favorite?
 Guest what, she’s getting a kickback too.
 That leaves very few options except for perhaps a friend or family member who lives in the Keys.
 Thats where we come in.
-Although we are naturally biased about our excursion we are also very much interested in attracting informed customers.
-The best way to guarantee an informed customer is to give them access to local knowledge and that precisely why we publish useful content instead of distracting you with catch phrases and marketing hype.
+Although we are naturally biased about our excursions we are also very much interested in attracting informed customers.
+The best way to guarantee an informed customer is to give them access to local knowledge and thats precisely why we publish useful content instead of distracting you with catch phrases, phony “stock” reef photos, and marketing hype.

 Here is what we know:

 There are basically three choices for snorkeling excursions in the Florida Keys.

 Choice #1 -The “Cattle Boat” Tour